Louis3797/xss-shield/README.md

--->
 <div align="center">

   <h1>xss-middleware</h1>

   <p>
    This package provides a middleware for Express.js that helps protect against cross-site scripting (XSS) attacks.
-It's built on top of the [xss module](https://www.npmjs.com/package/xss) and is written in TypeScript.
+It's built on top of the <a href="https://www.npmjs.com/package/xss">xss module</a> and is written in TypeScript.

   </p>